Rehman-Akram/chat-with-multiple-pdfs/README.md

 # chat-with-multiple-pdfs
 In this repo, i am able to chat with multiple pdfs.
 I have used streamlit at frontend.
 Used FAISS (Facebook AI Similarity Search), a library which is used for similarity search of vectors.
+This chatbot is trained in such a way that it will not provide random output, if answer is not available in context.
+It will just say i dont know.

 # Stack